KhimarikMayer/Nocturnal-discord-theme/README.md

 1. Install BetterDiscord
 2. Download Nocturnal theme or the Circle version of the theme
 3. Move the theme here: %APPDATA%\BetterDiscord\themes or open discord >settings >themes >open theme folder and move theme file there
-4. For support and bug reports go to tab "Issues"
+4. For support and bug reports go to tab "Issues" or go to [discord server](https://discord.gg/x5NGh4Bagk)
 5. have fun with the new theme :3
-6. For bugs go to the [discord server](https://discord.gg/x5NGh4Bagk)

 ![](https://i.ibb.co/CpkCGrF5/68747470733a2f2f692e696d6775722e636f6d2f5439446e6931592e706e67.png)